-MUSI 218 (3-3-0) Foundations of Music Technology II: This Foundations in Music Technology II course is designed to make students more proficient in the art of MIDI sequencing and in using and integrating music notation, digital audio, and digital video software.
-Students will design multimedia projects suitable for web presentations and classroom instruction and study electronic equipment necessary for recording music performances, and design music projects and interactive lessons that are appropriate for k-12 music instruction.
-Students will integrate digital multimedia files including text, graphics, video, audio, MIDI, and music loops into presentations and incorporate these into music lessons and projects.
+MUSI 218 (3-3-0) Foundations of Music Technology II: This course develops students proficiency in MIDI sequencing and in the use and integration of music notation, digital audio, and digital video software.
+Students will design multimedia projects, study electronic recording equipment, and construct music projects and interactive lessons appropriate for k-12 music instruction.
+Students will integrate digital multimedia files into presentations, music lessons, and class projects.
 This course will center on intermediate level competence in music technology.
 The recording studio, music instruction, and music notation are the global objectives for this course.

-MUSI 225 (3-3-0) A History of Jazz in the American Culture: Using both a socio-cultural and historical perspective, this course explores the major forms of African-American folk music indigenous to the United States.
-These forms of African American folk music (ragtime, blues, and gospel) contain elements of musical expressions rooted in the aesthetic make-up of jazz.
+MUSI 225 (3-3-0) A History of Jazz in the American Culture: MUSI 225 A History of Jazz in the American Culture: Using both a socio-cultural and historical perspective, this course explores the major forms of African-American folk music indigenous to the United States.
+These forms of African American folk music (ragtime, blues, and gospel) contain elements of musical expressions rooted in the aesthetic makeup of jazz.
 Along with these forms of musical expressions, an element of critical thinking and analysis will necessitate the disposition and environment for the understanding of jazz music and its ingenious development.

-MUSI 241 (1-1-0) Class Strings: A study of the basic concepts of playing and teaching the bowed string instruments, focusing on basic performance skills on each of the instruments (violin, viola, violoncello, and bass viol), as well as on information about techniques for organizing, recruiting, and teaching string classes and orchestras in the public schools.
+MUSI 241 (1-1-0) Class Strings: A study of the basic concepts of playing and teaching the bowed string instruments, focusing on basic performance skills on each of the instruments (violin, viola, violoncello, and double bass), as well as on information about techniques for organizing, recruiting, and teaching string classes and orchestras in the public schools.